 To get the theory of algebraically closed local rings, we add to the theory of local rings the axioms

-for any monic nonconstant polynomial $P$.
+for any monic nonconstant polynomial $f$.

 Wraith conjectured in \cite{Wraith} that this should define the classifying theory of the fppf topos.
-This question is discussed further in Blechschmidt's PhD thesis \cite{Ingo}.
+This question is discussed further in Blechschmidt's Ph.D. thesis \cite{Ingo}.

-The same argument as in Lemma \ref{main1} shows the following result.
+The same argument as in Lemma~\ref{main1} shows the following result.

-\begin{lemma} If $A$ is an Azumaya algebra over $R$, which is a local and residually discrete and algebraically closed $k$-algebra, then $A$ is a matrix algebra. \end{lemma}
+\begin{lemma} If $A$ is an Azumaya algebra over $R$, which is a residually discrete algebraically closed local commutative $k$-algebra, then $A$ is a matrix algebra. \end{lemma}

-We can then prove as in the previous section \begin{theorem} $A$ is an Azumaya algebra over $k$ iff we can build a finite tree of root $k$ using the following, where all leaves are matrix algebras: \begin{enumerate} \item $S$ is covered by $S\rightarrow S[1/u_i]$ if $1 = (u_1,\dots, u_n)$; \item $S$ is covered by $S\rightarrow S[X]/(P)$ if $P$ is monic nonconstant. \end{enumerate} \end{theorem}
+We can then prove as in the previous section \begin{theorem} $A$ is an Azumaya algebra over $k$ if, and only if, we can build a finite covering tree rooted at~$k$ using the following, where all leaves are matrix algebras: \begin{enumerate} \item $S$ is covered by $S\rightarrow S[1/s_1]$, \dots, $S\rightarrow S[1/s_n]$ if $1 = (s_1,\dots, s_n)$; \item $S$ is covered by $S\rightarrow S[X]/(f)$ if $f$ is monic nonconstant. \end{enumerate} \end{theorem}